-29.2 Each Invigilator must be present in the examination room at least fifteen minutes before the examination begins and during the whole examination except for any period for which he or she has arranged relief.
+28.2 Each Invigilator must be present in the examination room at least fifteen minutes before the examination begins and during the whole examination except for any period for which he or she has arranged relief.
+Before the examination commences, Invigilators must check that all the examination papers are in order and that the correct script books and any supplementary material required are in place.
 Janitorial staff will be on duty and will give all needful assistance in the distribution and collection of papers.